unmanbearpig/unmb.pw-blog/_posts/2022-06-09-linux-kernel-mouse-overclocking.markdown

 title:  "Overclocking mouse by patching Linux kernel"
 date:   2022-06-09 17:02:13 +0400
 categories: misc
+excerpt: Why buy a new mouse when you can patch the kernel?
 ---

 So I have this old Logitech MX518 mouse that I love.
 I haven't played any